Indatus/objc-gitlab-api/README.md

 ### Fetching projects

-To get all projects for a user you would use the following method.
+To get all projects for a user you would use the following method:

 ```objc
 [[GLGitlabApi sharedInstance] getUsersProjectsSuccess:^(NSArray *projects) {